1. Introduction

 2.7 Recruitment of Staff

 All staff are recruited following safeguarding procedures as set out in the Safer Recruitment Policy.
-The Senior Leadership Team, Designated Safeguarding Lead and HR Manager have completed Safer Recruitment training, and all recruitment and vetting procedures follow strict guidelines and ensure the safety of all personnel.
+The Senior Leadership Team, Designated Safeguarding Lead and HR team have completed Safer Recruitment training, and all recruitment and vetting procedures follow strict guidelines and ensure the safety of all personnel.

 All staff members should be aware of the systems within the School which support safeguarding; these will be explained to them as part of staff induction as well at the start of every school year.
 This will include this policy, the Staff Code of Conduct and the role of the DSL and Deputy DSLs.